stefandevai/i18n_keyval/README.md

 ```

 ## Custom translator
 To use a custom translator, you have to provide any class that implements a `set_locale` and `translate` methods.
-This allows you retrieve strings with other methods such as xml, lua, other json library or a custom container.
+This allows you to retrieve strings with other methods such as xml, lua, other json library or a custom container.

 **Example:**
 ```cpp